Protect Your Legacy.

 The average stay in a long-term care facility is 2.5 years – a stay that is typically not covered by private health insurance or by the Medicare program.
 The good news is that California’s Medi-Cal will cover costs associated with long-term care if you qualify for benefits.
 By incorporating Medi-Cal planning into your existing estate plan you can significantly increase your chances of qualifying for benefits when you need them.Qualifying for Medi-Cal

-California’s Medi-Cal program asset limits are very low — $2,000 for a single applicant and $3,000 for married applicants.
+California's 2023 Medi-Cal program asset limits are very low - $130,000 for a single applicant and $195,000 for married applicants (in January 2024 there will no longer be a limit on assets for anyone on any Medi-Cal program).
 This means you cannot own countable assets that exceed the limit and qualify for Medi-Cal.
 Those assets will need to be depleted before Medi-Cal benefits will start paying for your care.
-Moreover, simply transferring assets prior to applying isn’t a solution because the program uses a five year “look-back” period.
+Moreover, simply transferring assets prior to applying isn't a solution because the program uses a five year "look-back" period.
 Medi-Cal planning, however, is a solution.
 By using proven legal strategies and techniques you can protect your assets and ensure eligibility for much needed benefits down the road.